envoyproxy/envoy-website/learn/routing-basics.md

 A route is a set of rules that match virtual hosts to clusters and allow you to create traffic shifting rules.
-Routes are configured either via static definion, or via the route discovery service (RDS).
+Routes are configured either via static definition, or via the route discovery service (RDS).

 ### Cluster